openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 ## Step 0: Dependencies

 You first need to install the base openaps toolkit and its dependencies.
+If you are starting here with a pre-flashed jubilinux compute module **stop**.
+The first things to do start at section 1-4 Install Packages.

 ### Automated Installation Script